 Lighting—it’s all about lumens.
 But what are lumens, exactly?
+And how do you understand what are lumens in light bulbs and light fixtures?
 In addition to being the Internet's premier modern lighting and design store (hey, that's us!), lumens is now THE way to find out how bright a lighted bulb or an LED lighting fixture is.

 And watts does not.
 Not that watts are bad, but they measure energy use, not light output.
 With new, energy-efficient LED technology, we can no longer rely upon wattage to indicate how bright a bulb is.
 See how to measure lumens below:

 |How Many Lumens Do You Need?More Lumens = More Light|